zepben/evolve-tutorials/tutorials/python_sdk.md

       }
     }
 The `config.json` file is parsed and passed as a parameter called `config`.
-A config file with auth0 credentials, EWB  and  EAS server configuration could be provided by Zepben with a request to the Slack channel [#evolve-dev](https://app.slack.com/client/T6M26EDT2/C01E8RZTBUG).
+Zepben can provide a pre-filled config file with auth0 credentials, EWB and EAS server configuration.
+To access this, please make a request in Zepben's public [#evolve-dev](https://app.slack.com/client/T6M26EDT2/C01E8RZTBUG) Slack channel.

 ##Using the Python SDK
 ### Creating Objects